Page Two of Your Form 990, Making the Most of Part IIIFebruary 05, 2021

 Form 990, Page 2, Part III Statement of Program Accomplishments:

 Check if Schedule O contains a response or note to any line in this Part III.
 The responses to Part III are areas the IRS and the public are focused on when evaluating the organization’s exempt purpose.
-Schedule O will not appear until the 15th or so page of the Form 990.
+Schedule O will appear toward the end Form 990.
 I recommend short and concise responses to the questions that will fit in the space provided on page two.
-Like many things, if you do not grab the readers/prospective donors’ attention, they will not continue onto the next page, never mind 15 pages into an informational return.
+Like many things, if you do not grab the readers/prospective donors’ attention, they will not continue onto the next page, never mind pages located toward the end of the informational return.

 Question 2: Did the organization undertake any significant program services during the year which were not listed on the prior Form 990 or 990-EZ?
 The IRS does not provide any specific guidance on whether something new is significant or what information should be included in the description on Schedule O. Therefore you have a great deal of flexibility when answering this question.
 Remember, the Form 990 is also a public relations document and an opportunity to tell your story in a very public way.
 If you believe it is in your best interest to talk about a new program, regardless of the size, you should do so here.